PhD Bioethics and Medical Jurisprudence / Overview

 Traditional graduate studies for a research degree do not offer the ethical and legal knowledge or the comprehensive methodological training needed for cutting-edge research into bioethics and medical jurisprudence.
 A more structured approach is called for.

 This programme is designed to provide a solid skills basis for independent research, and to guide participants steadily towards the completion of a structured doctoral thesis, which is based on publishable journal articles and book chapters.
-The programme itself is unique in its combination of taught elements, which are designed to ensure a genuine sense of community among the participants, and friendly but relentless supervision by world-class scholars in the field.
+The programme itself is unique in its combination of group sessions in research methods and presentation events which are designed to ensure a genuine sense of community among the participants, and friendly but consistent supervision by world-class scholars in the field.

 Watch the presentations from a previous Open Day on the University website .